Subsidence: what is it, signs & what to do

 Some homes have a greater chance of sinkage than others due to a variety of factors from the type of soil they sit on to the local climate.

-Here are the main risk factors that increase the chances of subsidence:
+The main risk factors that increase the chances of subsidence:

 - Trees – If you have trees or large shrubs planted too close to your home they can cause subsidence as the plant drains the moisture from the soil causing it to dry out and sink.
 Estimates suggest that around 70% of all subsidence cases are a result of tree roots absorbing all the moisture out of soil.